goorkamateusz/Minesweeper/README.md

 ## Dev
 ### Documentation
 To generate documentation use program [doxygen](http://doxygen.nl).
-You can use comand `make doxygen` in main project dir.
+You can use command `make doxygen` in main project dir.
 [Link to generated documentation](docs/index.html)

 ### Exception